ORNSTIL/MockMaster/docs/v2_manual_test_results.md

-# Example workflow
+# Example Flow 2: Accessing Player Statistics During Draft

-Example Flow 2: Accessing Player Statistics During Draft
+## Description

 Scenario: Samantha, a fantasy football analyst and blogger known for her strategic insights, is participating in a live draft broadcast.
 To provide her followers with real-time advice, she accesses detailed statistics for a sleeper pick that could turn the tide of any fantasy league.